MicroEJ/docs/SDK6UserGuide/kernelApiGenerator.rst

 *Default value*: No default value, this option is required.

-*Description*: List of the paths of the JAR files or folders containing Java class files, for example ``C:/folder1/lib.jar;C:/folder2``.
+*Description*: List of the absolute paths of the JAR files or folders containing Java class files, for example ``C:/folder1/lib.jar;C:/folder2``.